Wealth Management Consultant, Andrew Goulter, takes a closer look at how ISAs can help you save for your future.

 I often incorporate ISAs into my clients’ retirement planning as they can be particularly useful as an income source, whether by generating a natural income or by gradually depleting the capital value.

 In either case, no tax liability would be generated, allowing for the funds to be sustainable for a longer period.
 Some clients see their ISAs as a means to defer drawing on their pensions.
 This might be to allow for the pension funds to be invested over a longer period and may accrue more in the way of investment returns.
-Alternatively, it might be to maximise the funds that can be left to the next generation, noting often pension funds are typically outside one’s estate and therefore free of inheritance tax.
+Alternatively, it might be to maximise the funds that can be left to the next generation

 The more funds are held via ISAs at or near retirement, the more powerful a part they can play in a wider, later-life income strategy.
 As such, looking to make regular ISA contributions from a relatively young age is usually wise.